abdullahM245/Sudoku-Game-Using-CSP-Algorithm/README.md

     Buttons are locked during solving to prevent interference, and the board updates with each step of the solution.

-🤝 Contributing

-Feel free to contribute to this project by forking the repository and submitting a pull request.
-Make sure to follow these steps:

-1- Fork the project.
-2-Create your feature branch:

-    git checkout -b feature/new-feature

-3-Commit your changes:

-    git commit -m 'Add some feature'

-4-Push to the branch:

-    git push origin feature/new-feature

-5-Open a pull request.

 📄 License